wandb/docs/docs/ref/README.md

 2. [Command Line Interface](cli/README.md): Use the basics of wandb from shell commands
 3. [Java Library](java/README.md): Try our beta integration with Java
 4. [JavaScript Library](js/README.md): Try our beta integration with JavaScript/TypeScript
+5. [Weave](weave/README.md): Weave is a new query language to select and aggregate data across runs and projects

 ### Examples and guides